-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 Bro, I understand.

-We were (expletive) fooled like little kids.
+We were fucking fooled like little kids.

+ALEKSEY TO PARTNER: I didn’t know this was going to happen.
+They said we were going for training.
+These bastards didn’t tell us anything.

 —